Latest update: November 11, 2022

 What are the best places to see the aurora borealis?

 To start with, the destination should be within the auroral oval or polar oval.
 This is a circular zone around the polar cap that stretches between 70 and 80 degrees geomagnetic latitude, and it is this area above the Arctic Circle that will provide you with the best chance of seeing the aurora borealis.
 Another tip: stay as far away from civilization as possible.
 The less stray light from towns, street lamps, cars, etc. there is, the better you will be able to see this celestial phenomenon – not forgetting the distinctive rustling sound of the aurora borealis that is much more audible in the great outdoors than near towns.

 Furthermore, solar activity also influences the aurora borealis phenomenon.
 A solar cycle usually lasts about eleven years.
 Its periods of low and high activity affect the frequency of auroras, which is greatest during the intense phase in the middle of the cycle.
 The last solar maximum was in 2013/2014; the last cycle ended in the winter of 2019/2020 with a solar minimum.
 As a result, a new sunspot cycle began in autumn 2020 – the 25th one since records began in 1749.
-Therefore, solar activity is on the increase again.
-However, a rather subdued peak is forecast for the winter of 2021/2022.
-A new maximum is not expected until winter 2023 at the very earliest, but more likely to occur in winter 2025.
-Nevertheless, there are a few sites where the chances of a sighting are probably slightly greater than elsewhere.
+Therefore, solar activity is on the increase again and approaching a new maximum.
+It is expected in winter 2023/24 at the very earliest, but more likely to occur in winter 2025.
+Nevertheless, the chances for a sighting are increasing this winter and there are a few sites where the chances of a sighting are probably slightly greater than elsewhere.
 Freeontour has put together the best aurora borealis places in Norway, Sweden and Finland – a good enough reason for a Northern Lights tour in a motorhome!

 The best place for the Northern Lights in Sweden: Abisko National Park & Aurora Sky Station